liip/RMT/README.md

 [![Build Status](https://secure.travis-ci.org/liip/RMT.png?branch=master)](https://travis-ci.org/liip/RMT)

-RMT is a simple tool to help releasing new version of your software.
+RMT is a handy tool to help releasing new version of your software.
 You can define the type of version generator you want to use (example: semantic versioning), where you want to store the version (in a changelog file, as a VCS tag…) and a list of action that will be executed and before or after the release of a new version.